 The Origins of Juneteenth

-Let’s get real: If you think about it, July 4, 1776, really only represents the day that white male Americans became free.
+Juneteenth is sometimes called America’s true independence day, because if you really think about it, July 4, 1776, only represents the day that white male Americans became free.
 In his Independence Day remarks in 1852, Frederick Douglass, the escaped slave and abolitionist, asked, “What, to the American slave, is your 4th of July?
-I answer: a day that reveals to him, more than all other days in the year, the gross injustice and cruelty to which he is constant victim.”
+I answer: A day that reveals to him, more than all other days in the year, the gross injustice and cruelty to which he is constant victim.”

 As important as his words were and remain, General Granger definitely does not win high marks for eloquence.
 (His suggestion that the freedmen and -women continue to live with and work for their former masters also does not seem particularly well thought-out.)
 This is not inspiring prose.
 He’s certainly no Abraham Lincoln.
-Wait… hadn’t President Lincoln already freed slaves back in 1863?
-Well…
+Wait… what about Lincoln’s Emancipation Proclamation back in 1863?
+Why were so many of us taught in school that Lincoln was responsible for freeing America’s enslaved people?

 News Used to Travel Really Slowly

-Texas in those days was remote.
-Nobody there heard about the collapse of the Confederacy and General Robert E. Lee’s surrender at Appomatox for about two months.
+Texas in 1865 was remote.
+Nobody there heard about the collapse of the Confederacy and General Robert E. Lee’s surrender at Appomattox for about two months.
 But that doesn’t explain why Lincoln’s Emancipation Proclamation, issued on January 1, 1863, took so long to be enforced.

-While the Proclamation sounded far more impressive than Granger’s order, its effect was quite limited at first.
+The Proclamation certainly sounded far more impressive than Granger’s order, but its effect—despite the prominence given to it in school books—was quite limited at first.
 It applied only to states that had seceded—which means that the Union had to win many battles before any slaves would have their freedom.
 The Emancipation Proclamation was many things—a rallying cry for the nation, a means to bringing former slaves into the Union Army ranks—but it did not, on its own, free anyone.

-So imagine now if you can the effect of Granger’s words as news slowly spread across Texas to the state’s 250,000 former slaves.
+So imagine the effect of Granger’s words as news slowly spread across Texas to the state’s 250,000 former slaves.
 All at once they found out not only that the war was over, but that they were free.
 Their joyous, spontaneous celebration gave birth to Juneteenth.

 A Day of Celebration

-At its heart, that’s what Juneteenth is: a day of celebration.
+At its heart, that’s what Juneteenth is: A day of celebration.
 Not that celebration was easy.
-A lot of former slaveowners tried to hide the news or otherwise devise ways to delay emancipation.
+A lot of former enslavers tried to hide the news or otherwise devise ways to delay emancipation.
 Many former slaves were met with violence when they tried to leave.
-Believe it or not, the Army had to set up 40 outposts throughout Texas to ensure that Granger’s order was followed.
+The US Army had to set up 40 outposts throughout Texas to ensure that Granger’s order was followed.

 And even then, Jim Crow laws were spreading throughout the South, establishing segregation.

-Despite that, the celebrations continued.
+Despite everything, the celebrations continued.
 Former slaves gathered on Juneteenth the very next year, and the year after that, and so on over the decades, with parades, parties, barbecues, or quiet family get-togethers.
-The celebrations continued thanks to Black families and communities and all others who remembered and honored that day and what it meant.
-The least we can do is spread the word.
-It’s time to put Juneteenth on everyone’s calendar, all across the country.
+The celebrations continued thanks to Black families and communities, and all others who remembered and honored that day and what it meant.
+It’s time to put Juneteenth on everyone’s calendar, all across the country, especially this year, when so much of America’s true history is finally being brought out into the open.

 This Year and All the Years to Come